 - In 270 metres you come to the top of the hill.
 In a further 15 metres, [!] ignore a path to your right to carry straight on downwards , your direction 240°.

 - In a further 160 metres, and 20 metres before the edge of the wood (marked by a wooden swing gate at the exit), turn right on a bridleway, your direction 285°.

 - Your route is straight on thereafter until you come to an earth car road.
 In 165 metres, you ignore a fork to the right and, in 75 metres, another going very sharp right.
 In 125 metres you leave the wood to continue along a tree-lined bridleway.

-- Turn right on this road, your direction 350°, in 55 metres passing houses nos.
+- In a further 250 metres, you come out on to an earth car road T-junction.
+Here turn right on this road, your direction 350°, in 55 metres passing cottages nos.
 6 and 7 on the left-hand side.
-Ignore a left turn immediately after these but in a further 10 metres , turn left on a signposted bridleway, initially a car-wide earth road, your direction is now 310°.
+Ignore a left turn immediately after these cottages but in a further 10 metres , turn left on a signposted bridleway, initially a car-wide earth road, your initial direction 310°.

 - When the wood ends on your left-hand side, continue on a path with a fence on your left with Roundhouse Farm (as marked on the OS map) visible ahead of you, slightly to the left.
 This is a potentially muddy stretch, particularly in winter, of narrow bridleway,.